Matt-Mf/Mio-Sito/content/about.md

 Remember that email is one of the worst protocol for privacy and security. **To preserve confidentiality of the conversation, use end-to-end encrypted services when possible.**

->Some on-the-fly utilities for this scope are: signal messenger - gpg4usb.org - hat.sh - cryptpad.fr - cryptomator.org - Michael Kokoschka Crypto
+>Some on-the-fly utilities for this scope are: **signal messenger** - **protonmail** - gpg4usb.org - hat.sh - cryptpad.fr - cryptomator.org - Michael Kokoschka Crypto - Mailvelope.

 -------